How a 30,000-member Facebook group is helping Hong Kong navigate one of the world's longest quarantines

 To prevent the spread of the new, more infectious variants of Covid-19 first identified in South Africa or the United Kingdom, Hong Kong residents who have spent more than two hours in the past three weeks in those places are barred from coming home.

-To get around the ban, some Hong Kong residents who were in those countries are trying a strategy nicknamed "covid laundering" -- traveling to a third country for 21 days so they can home, meaning they'll have to spend a total of 42 days abroad and in quarantine, with no financial assistance from the government.
+To get around the ban, some Hong Kong residents who were in those countries are trying a strategy nicknamed "covid laundering" -- traveling to a third country for 21 days so they can get home, meaning they'll have to spend a total of 42 days abroad and in quarantine, with no financial assistance from the government.

 "We can all agree this isn't optimal.
 Our priority should be getting our people home," Bernard Chan, a member of the Hong Kong Executive Council, wrote in the Hong Kong-based the South China Morning Post.
 "It should be possible to make small improvements in services and conditions that will make a huge difference in the quarantine experience."